dorkodu/sage/paper/5 -- Introspection.md

 ### Introspection Binding

-Sage offers *Introspection Binding*, which makes it possible to attach introspection queries directly to your regular queries by using magic attributes and links.
+Sage offers *Introspection Binding*, which makes it possible to attach introspection queries directly to your regular queries by using meta attributes and links.

 — For example, we requested for `@type` attribute, on `User` Entity type :